 Team rosters are established during the registration period prior to the start of an event.
 Changes to team rosters may take place at almost any time before the event’s final roster lock, roster lock is typically a week before the start of the event.

 Players are not eligible to play in a match unless they are on a team’s official roster and all teams are required to have the minimum number of players required to play a match on their roster to be considered an active team.
-New players or players from a lower division that join a team, must be on that roster for SEVEN (7) days before participating in a match, unless the opposing team agrees in written form (please keep screenshots for dispute purposes).
-Players moving from one team to another team below their current division or within their same division must wait FOURTEEN (14) days before participating in a match, unless the opposing team agrees in written form (please keep screenshots for dispute purposes).
+New players that join a team, must be on that roster for SEVEN (7) days before participating in a match, unless the opposing team agrees in written form (please keep screenshots for dispute purposes).
+Players moving from one team to another team must wait FOURTEEN (14) days before participating in a match, unless the opposing team agrees in written form (please keep screenshots for dispute purposes).

 3.5 Team Captain Changes